vidify/vidify/README.md

 audiosync = true
 ```

+You can calibrate the audiosync results with the option `--audiosync-calibration` or `audiosync_calibration`.
+By default it's -800 milliseconds, but it may depend on your hardware.

 *Note: if the audiosync module is seemingly doing nothing, or returning zero as the lag always, make sure that the sink being recorded is the one where the music is playing too.
-Here's an example on Pavucontrol (it's usually called 'Monitor of ---':*
+Here's an example on Pavucontrol (it's usually called 'Monitor of ...'):*

 ![pavucontrol](images/pavucontrol-audiosync.png)